link-daniel/link.github.io/dream.md

 ---
 layout: post
-title:  "Dream Self Free"
+title:  "On Dreaming"
 categories:
 tags:
 ---

-This is the first version of a book on how to lucid dream, practice dream yoga and use this practice as a way to free yourself.
+This is the first version of a book on how to lucid dream and practice dream yoga.